sitraka-/Sound-Systems/README.md

 ## WORLD-BUILDING

-To begin our exploration we will first engage in a collective work session, to kickstart our rapid ideation process.
-This exercise in collective world-building will focus on examining notions of habitability and belonging, and how can these shape and inform modes of living in new localities.
+To begin our exploration we will first engage in a collective work session, aimed at jumpstarting our ideation process.
+Our primary objective will be to examine ideas of habitability and belonging and explore how these notions can shape and influence other modes of existence in unfamiliar environments.

-To guide us through this exercise, we will focus our concerns on 4 locations: a space station in Low Earth Orbit (LEO), a Moon settlement, a Mars settlement, and a spacecraft on a 100 years journey to [Proxima Centauri B](https://exoplanets.nasa.gov/resources/2211/proxima-b-3d-model/#:~:text=At%20only%20four%20light%2Dyears,discovery%20was%20announced%20in%202016.).
-Which we will approach through the lens of 4 generic key concerns such as governance, economics, ethics and community.
-The aim is to stimulate alternative thinking about familiar and earthbound experiences.
+During this exercise, we will concentrate our attention on four specific locations: a space station in Low Earth Orbit (LEO), a settlement on the Moon, a settlement on Mars, and a spacecraft embarking on a 100-year journey to [Proxima Centauri B](https://exoplanets.nasa.gov/resources/2211/proxima-b-3d-model/#:~:text=At%20only%20four%20light%2Dyears,discovery%20was%20announced%20in%202016.).
+To facilitate our exploration, we will analyse these locations through the lens of four overarching key concerns: governance, economics, ethics, and community.The aim is to stimulate alternative thinking about familiar and earthbound experiences.

+Following this wor

 ---